stormpath/stormpath-documentation/source/reference.rst

   * - ``status``
     - String (Enum)
     - ``ENABLED``, ``DISABLED``
     - Indicates whether the Organization is enabled or not.
-Enabled Organizations can be used as Account Stores for applications, disabled Organizations cannot.
+Enabled Organizations can be used as Account Stores for applications; disabled Organizations cannot.

   * - ``description``
     - String